qbead/qbeadWebsite/content/book/tilt.md

 ![These are the three axes that the SpinWheel can detect acceleration and gravity along.
 In the interactive 3D diagram you can see how the vector of gravitational acceleration (in grey) is decomposed along these three axes.
 You can drag, ctrl+drag, or scroll on the 3D image to rotate, pan, or zoom the camera.<a class="imagecredit" href="https://monochra.com/">image credit Mariya Krastanova</a>](/images/bookpics/dance_axis.png)

-Our code needs little more than reading the $x$ and $y$ components and trigger the corresponding LEDs.
+To start, we'll have two of the SpinWheel's LEDs respond to tilt along the $x$ axis.
+The SpinWheel will read
-This is a rather minimal example that reads only the gravity and acceleration along $x$, interpreting that value as a description of the tilt along that axis, and then lits a corresponding LED along the same axis as appropriate.
+the gravity and acceleration along the $x$ axis, interpret that value as a description of the tilt along that axis, and then light up a corresponding LED along the same axis as appropriate.
-The value is contained in the `SpinWheel.ax` variable.
+The measurement of gravity and acceleration is contained in the `SpinWheel.ax` variable.

 ```c++
 #include "SpinWearables.h"